duncanberger/nxf-BATQual/README.md

 ## Introduction <a name="Introduction"></a>
 **BATQual** is a Nextflow pipeline for performing assembling, annotation and typing bacterial genomes.
 It's designed to work on either Illumina short-reads or assembled genomes.
 It was primarily developed to assemble and type _Streptococcus pneumoniae_ genomes and so there is a specific mode '--pneumo' which will enable serotyping and cluster assignment tools specific to this species, if it's required.

+[Note: BATQual is currently being developed and has only been run internally]

 ## Pipeline summary <a name="pipeline_summary"></a>

 ### Schematic overview